Lul-Abdifan/Expense-tracker/README.md

 I would like to thanks Microverse for this learning opportunity.

-I would like also The [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/) for incredible design
+I would like to thank Gregoire Vella on Behance for incredible design [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)

 <p align="right"><a href="#readme-top">Back to top</a></p>